Should your kids pick up their values from their teacher?

 Posted by: Sue Atkins

-As a former Deputy Head and Head of PSHE ( Personal, Social , Health Education) I am speaking on BBC Radio Sussex and Surrey today about a new study that recommends that schools must teach children character and values.
+As a former Deputy Head and Head of PSHE ( Personal, Social , Health Education) I was invited to speak on BBC Radio Sussex and Surrey about a new study that recommends that schools must teach children character and values.

 More than eight out of ten parents believe schools should teach children character and values alongside academic study.